SasySpanish/Bitcoin-signal-prediction-with-Random-Forest/results/readme.md

 - For practical trading strategies, one may want to improve detection of “Sell” signals (e.g. by adjusting decision threshold, using cost-sensitive learning, or adding more features).
 - Because the evaluation was done on time-forward data (train on Part 3, test on Part 4), success suggests potential for real use, though backtested performance over different market regimes should be checked.

-- The current model is of low complexity and cannot be used reliably for real trading decisions.

-- Misclassifications in the “Sell” class indicate that the model struggles to generalize across all signals.

 ### Future improvements could include: